-A visitor to Monticello in the winter of 1823, Jane Blair Smith, describes an extraordinary object in Thomas Jefferson's domestic museum collection that was displayed in the Entrance Hall of Monticello.
-It was a scale reproduction of Cheops' (pronounced Kee-ahps)Great Pyramid at Giza(c.
-2675 B.C.E.) in Egypt and a gift from the French writer and Middle Eastern explorer Constantin-Francois de Chasseboeuf (Comte de Volney) in 1802.
-Jefferson provides further evidence for its existence and its location in his art inventory of Monticello produced 1809-1815.
+Jane Blair Smith, a visitor to Monticello in the winter of 1823, described an extraordinary object in Thomas Jefferson's Entrance Hall.
+Projecting "over the mantel," Smith wrote, "was a model of the Pyramid of Cheops, the base so contrived as to contain a portion of the sand & pebble of the desert!"1 The model was a scale reproduction of Cheops's (pronounced Kee-ahps)Great Pyramid at Giza(c.
+2675 B.C.E.) in Egypt.
+It was a gift to Jefferson from the French writer and Middle Eastern explorer Constantin-François de Chasseboeuf (Comte de Volney) in 1802.2 Jefferson provides further evidence for its existence and its location in his art inventory of Monticello produced in 1809-1815.

 The pyramid model has been placed on the mantelpiece in the southwest corner of the Entrance Hall as part of the permanent collection.
 It is possible that Jefferson may have juxtaposed the model with Arrowsmith's map of Africa and the sculpture of Ariadne (which he once mistook for Cleopatra), in effect creating an "Egyptian Corner."

 2. Volney to Jefferson, [June 25, 1801], in PTJ, 34:454.
 Transcription available at Founders Online.
 See also Jefferson to Volney, April 20, 1802, in PTJ, 37:295.
 Transcription available at Founders Online.